Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The best HDMI switch is the one that ticks all the boxes for your setup, so make sure you consider all the features you need before buying.

-Although HDMI switches come at different prices, you don’t need to spend too much to get a reliable unit that will do the job.
+Although switches vary in price, you don’t need to spend too much to get a reliable unit that will do the job.

 Top 3x1 HDMI Switch